 Why do you think that digital marketing is so important?
 Take SEOGHANA, for example.
 Services we offer include digital marketing which utilize research, strategy, data, planning and persistence to customize each campaign.
 Digital marketing means that you get a custom strategy that will boost your digital channels so that your business can dominate.

 Digital marketing is also more eco-friendly than more traditional forms of marketing.
 There is no need for any materials to be consumed which means that there is less harm done to the environment to get the name of your business out there.
 Your business is immediately responsible for sustainability.
 Today, your digital footprint is much more important than the physical footprint of your business.

 SEO DIGITAL, GHANA’s No. 1 SEO, PPC, WEB/APP DESIGN FIRM

 In defining Search Engine Optimization (SEO) and how it is impacting local businesses, One has to draw the line between traditional marketing and the revolution of digital marketing.
-We all know marketing has always been the process of value exchange that is facilitated by the four Ps; The tools employed in enacting these four Ps are increasingly becoming digital and are now being democratized across a large number of consumers with the advent of these tools ( smartphones, computers, etc); Thus, the digitization is shifting the balance of power from traditional marketing to digital; from firms to consumers.
+We all know marketing has always been the process of value exchange that is facilitated by the seven Ps; The tools employed in enacting these four Ps are increasingly becoming digital and are now being democratized across a large number of consumers with the advent of these tools ( smartphones, computers, etc); Thus, the digitization is shifting the balance of power from traditional marketing to digital; from firms to consumers.
 The result is the internet flood of businesses to stay on top and stay relevant in the search engine in order to appear more visible to potential customers and clients.